About MS

 There is currently no known definitive cause of, or cure for, MS. Our research partner, the Tisch MS Research Center of New York, works tirelessly to this end.
 Thankfully, scientific advancements in recent years have produced highly effective therapies for managing MS symptoms.

-MS affects women approximately 3x more than men, and is the leading cause of physical disability in young adults.
+MS affects women approximately 3x more than men, and is the leading cause of non-traumatic physical disability in young adults.

 Visit the IMSMP Video Library